nlevin11/skiGame/skier_game_design.md

 ### Gameplay
 - There are occasional rocks and trees on the slope that end the game when hit - use left/right keys to dodge the obstacles.
     - Skier crash animation is shown when obstacles are hit.

-**COMMENT**: What type of animation?
+The skier loses his skies and falls to a seated position.

 - There are also occasional jumps – when the skier goes over the jump they can do tricks, giving extra points.
     - When a jump or jumps are landed, there is a popup on the screen that shows how many points are rewarded.